slchorne/apibrowser/README.md

 ## So how do I know what fields are on each object ?

-You will need to dig into the API docs to learn what these are.
+You will need to read into the API docs to learn what these are.
 There is a table at the **END** of every object definition showing what fields are Read Only (R/O) and what fields are searchable.